snyk/cli/README.md

 ## Features
 - **Find** known vulnerabilities by running `snyk test` on a project either as a one off or as part of your CI process.
 - **Fix** vulnerabilities using `snyk wizard` and `snyk protect`.
-  - `snyk wizard` walks you through finding and fixing know vulnerabilities in your project.
+  - `snyk wizard` walks you through finding and fixing known vulnerabilities in your project.
 Remediation options include configuring your policy file to update, auto patch and ignore vulnerabilities. (npm only)
   - `snyk protect` your code from vulnerabilities by applying patches and optionally suppressing specific vulnerabilities.
 - **Alert** `snyk monitor` records the state of dependencies and any vulnerabilities on snyk.io so you can be alerted when new vulnerabilities or updates/patches are disclosed that affect your repositories.
 - **Prevent** new vulnerable dependencies from being added to your project by running `snyk test` as part of your CI to fail tests when vulnerable Node.js or Ruby dependencies are added.